JuliaStats/Distributions.jl/docs/src/censored.md

 - [`rand(::UnivariateDistribution)`](@ref)
 - [`rand!(::UnivariateDistribution, ::AbstractArray)`](@ref)

 Some functions to compute statistics are available for the censored distribution if they are also available for its truncation:
 - [`mean(::UnivariateDistribution)`](@ref)
 - [`var(::UnivariateDistribution)`](@ref)
 - [`std(::UnivariateDistribution)`](@ref)
 - [`entropy(::UnivariateDistribution)`](@ref)

-For example, these functions are available if the uncensored distribution is a
+For example, these functions are available for the following uncensored distributions:
 - `DiscreteUniform`
 - `Exponential`
 - `LogUniform`